-Full tummy tuck is what most people think of when they think of the surgery.
-It uses a long horizontal incision placed low on the abdomen to access the underlying tissues.
-This, the most common approach to a tummy tuck, treats the full length of the abdomen.
+This technique works for most people.
+It involves a long horizontal incision placed low on the abdomen to access the underlying tissues and a second incision around the opening to the navel.
+This is the most common approach to a tummy tuck because it treats the full length of the abdomen.
 It also improves the shape and position of the navel.

-Mini tummy tuck uses a shorter incision to improve “the pooch” area beneath the belly button, a common problem area.
+This technique treats the abdominal area between the navel and the pubic bone.
+It is less invasive than a full tummy tuck and uses a shorter incision to improve “the pooch” area beneath the belly button, a common problem area.

-Extended tummy tucks use a longer incision for more significant correction of the flanks.
-Other options include a circumferential incision for removing and lifting skin around the entire trunk, and the fleur de lis tummy tuck to address excess skin on the upper abdomen.
-These less common incision patterns are usually indicated for patients who have undergone a significant weight loss.
-Often, it’s performed in conjunction with other lifting procedures.
+This option involves a longer incision than for a full tummy tuck for more significant correction of the flanks.
+Other variations include a circumferential incision for removing and lifting the skin around the entire trunk and the fleur de lis tummy tuck to address excess skin on the upper abdomen.
+These less common incision patterns are usually indicated for patients who have undergone significant weight loss.
+Often, the extended tummy tuck is performed in conjunction with other lifting procedures.

 Your Tummy Tuck Surgery Day

 Dr. Diaz performs tummy tuck surgery at Riverview Surgery Center, adjoining our office.
 In Melbourne, a tummy tuck usually requires general anesthesia, which means you’ll be completely unconscious for the duration of your surgery.
 Dr. Diaz will ask you to bring in your favorite underwear or bikini bottom.
 Although scar placement cannot be guaranteed, he will use it as a guide.
 After you wake up in our comfortable recovery room, we’ll briefly monitor you before clearing you to go home in the care of a friend or family member.

 What Can I Expect After a Tummy Tuck?